top of page

-Walker is an Alumna of Griffith University, holding a BFA Honours (2013); she has completed extensive artist residency programmes across Europe, the UK, Iceland, and Georgia.
+As an Alumna of Griffith University, Walker holds a BFA Honours (2013); she has completed extensive artist residency programmes across Europe, the UK, Iceland, and Georgia.
 Recent mentions include the Guardian profile, 'Nara Walker: the Australian woman suing Iceland', by Maddison Connaughton.
-Her interest in women's rights has led her to create the conference 'No Woman Alone', co-found the 'RVK Feminist Film Festival' (Iceland) and progressively sue the Icelandic state under the Istanbul Convention - combating gender-based violence - at the European Court of Human Rights.
-Walker's work is biographically influenced and comments on social constructs and identity through expressionist forms in various mediums.
+Walker actively works on creating platforms for change; she is the founder of the conference 'No Woman Alone' and co-founder of the 'RVK Feminist Film Festival' (Iceland).

 Home: Pro Gallery